Plan to end rule that allows spouses of H-1B holders to work is delayed

 Plans to rescind an Obama-era rule that allows spouses of thousands of H-1B visa holders to work in the United States has been delayed until June, according to a court filing from the Department of Homeland Security.

-Under a rule introduced by President Obama's administration in 2015, the spouses and children of H-1B holders who are waiting for green cards are eligible to work in the U.S. on H-4 dependent visas.
+Under a rule introduced by President Obama's administration in 2015, the spouses of H-1B holders who are waiting for green cards are eligible to work in the U.S. on H-4 dependent visas.

 Late last year, the Department of Homeland Security said it intends to do away with the rule.
 It expected to start the formal process for rescinding it in February.

-Note: Correction: An earlier version of this article incorrectly reported that children of H-1B holders can be eligible to work on H-4 dependent visas.